Boroughs | Kingston upon Thames

 Investment Opportunities

-The area could be redeveloped to provide new homes and spaces for business and leisure services as well as new public areas and landscaping to celebrate and respect the Hogsmill River which runs through the site and the neighbouring Grade II listed Guildhall.
+Office building Guildhall 1 and office building Guildhall 2 and the surrounding area lend themselves to be redeveloped to provide new homes and spaces for business and leisure services as well as new public areas and landscaping to celebrate and respect the Hogsmill River which runs through the site and the neighbouring Grade II listed Guildhall, which is home to the Royal Borough of Kingston upon Thames council.
+With Unilever head office being completed, this is an exciting opportunity to deliver high-quality developments and strengthen a historic and vibrant town centre.

-Kingston Council is looking to bring forward two of the office buildings for redevelopment and would very much welcome early discussions with potential development partners and occupiers.
-For further information, please get in touch.
+Kingston Council is looking to bring forward two of the office buildings for redevelopment and would very much welcome early discussions with potential development partners and occupiers, specifically in respect of Guildhall 2 site activation.

-EXISTING STATUS: Both buildings have been designated as surplus to requirements at February 2022 Corporate & Resources Committee
+Existing status: both buildings have been designated as surplus to requirements at February 2022 Corporate & Resources Committee.
+Guildhall 1 is currently being marketed.

 The major mixed-use redevelopment of the former Surrey House site known as the ‘Eden Campus’ will deliver global blue chip company Unilever Ltd a new UK & Ireland headquarters.
 The scheme will provide 25,000 sqm of BREEAM Excellent floorspace and 156 new homes, and will be home to over 2,000 highly skilled marketing, sales and product development professionals.
 The scheme will generate over 200 construction jobs, contribute over £3m directly into the local economy during its development, and provide new energy to Kingston Town Centre.